-Coffee is one beverage that we all love having, isn’t it?
-A cup of coffee to begin a day, a cup of coffee at anytime of the day, gives us the great boost of freshness.
+Did you know coffee has proven health benefits?
+A cup of coffee to begin a day, a cup of coffee at any time of the day, gives us the great boost of freshness.
 I can’t imagine myself denying coffee if someone offered it to me.
 The aroma of the coffee, the taste of it makes people just love it so much!
 A cup of coffee has got plenty to offer us.
 A cup of coffee can have various health benefits, depending on how much strong your brew is.
-A study says that 83% adults in the United States alone cannot imagine not drinking their favorite cup of Joe.
-Besides, the infamous energy drinks, caffeinated soft drinks and tea also go into your body, and you need not be surprised to know that 90% of us intake caffeine in some or the other form every day.
+A study says that 83% of adults in the United States alone cannot imagine not drinking their favorite cup of Joe.
+Besides, the infamous energy drinks, caffeinated soft drinks, and tea also go into your body, and you need not be surprised to know that 90% of us intake caffeine in some of the other forms every day.
 Now, is that a bad thing?
 Nope!
 Let’s see the advantages and disadvantages of coffee!

 Studies have revealed that coffee, specifically, has a lot of advantages.
 It helps in preventing many diseases, helps in increasing your memory and many other things.
 This is because those coffee beans are seeds, and just like all other seeds, even the coffee seeds are filled with protective compounds.
 However, coffee comes with its own share of drawbacks as well.
 I mean, everything comes with a disadvantage, right?
 Studies have indicated that it could be troublesome for people who have diabetes, high blood pressure, and osteoporosis.
 Also, caffeine has poor interaction with few common medications and can worsen heartburns, anxiety and even insomnia.
 So, I will tell you both the advantages and disadvantages of coffee.
 Read on!